Search

 About the service

-All children should have access to the right services, at the right time, to make sure they can reach their full potential.
-We work together with other agencies to ensure that the right professionals are involved at the right time to meet the needs of you and your child.
-Find out more about how the Trust supports children and young people with Special Educational Needs and Disability (SEND)
+All children should have access to the right services, at the right time.
+This is to make sure they can reach their full potential.
+We also work with other agencies.
+This is to make sure the right professionals are involved for you and your child.

 All nurses have experience relevant to the needs of the children in their care.
-The nurses are supported by Health care assistants within the Team who also undertake administrative duties.
+Health care assistants support the nurses.
+They also do administrative duties.

-Our Special School Nurses all place children, young people and families first, delivering safe high quality services that empower and enable children, young people and families to achieve their full potential.
+Our Special School Nurses all place children, young people and families first.
+We aim to deliver safe high quality services.
+We want to empower you and your family to achieve your full potential.

 • Clinical assessment and planning care of all New starters within school.